Hastings Business Service

 Initial op-ed efforts brought rejection letters -- chiefly because of stiff competition for space on editorial pages, where columns have to be extremely timely.
 A major news event such a hurricane or the outbreak of war can push other subjects off the page overnight.
 This was often the case during the 1990 Desert Shield buildup phase to the Persian Gulf War of 1991.

 In early February 1992, Jeff Jacoby, who was then Chief Editorial Writer of the Boston Herald, called to request a column from me for the paper's Counterpoint page, a weekend pro-and-con debate feature.
 The piece ran February 16, 1992.

 With the start-up of my own business in 1996, I joined the ranks of freelance editors.
 The projects I work on are article and book manuscripts, master's theses, doctoral dissertations, training materials, and Web site texts.
 If you have a project that doesn't fall into one of these categories, feel free to inquire.
 I'm happy to discuss it.

 Theses and dissertations often require APA style, and I know this format very well.
-I work on these projects after you and the professor have already settled on subject and content.
-I deal with grammar, spelling, punctuation, paragraphing, style, readability, and APA formatting.
-The rest is between you and professor.
+I now work on these projects only at the final stage -- i.e., after you and the professor have finished hashing out subject matter and content.
+I deal only with grammar, spelling, punctuation, paragraphing, style, readability, and APA formatting.

 To see a sample of the work I do, follow this link to the essay "Thoughts on Columbia."
 At my request, a friend sent the piece to me to honor the seven astronauts who flew the space shuttle's last mission, January 16-February 1, 2003.
 My friend gave me permission to use the marked-up version of his essay as an editing sample.